 ▷ Advice from National u3a

 The health of vulnerable people (including those over 70)

 The importance of any Interest Group intending to meet face-to-face to carry out a risk assessment.
-The Executive Committee to be informed.

 The need to record attendance at any u3a face-to-face activity for Track and Trace purposes.